gristlabs/grist-help/help/index.md

 Grist is a software product to organize, analyze, and share data.

 Grist combines the best of spreadsheets and databases.
-Our name reflects this mission:
+Even our name reflects this:
 "Grist" is made of "grid" (as of spreadsheet cells) and "list" (as of database records).
-Beyond simple grids and lists, Grist is at its best when data gets more complex, as it always does for real-world problems.
+Of course, real-world problems go beyond simple grids and lists, and Grist is at its best when data gets more complex.

 To learn Grist, we recommend starting with our "How-To" tutorials, or our "Getting Started" videos.

 <div class="row" markdown="1">